Parliamentary.ai

 Overview

-The Benefits and Public Services (Restriction) Bill aims to limit access to publicly funded benefits and services for non-UK citizens.
-It introduces stricter requirements for benefit eligibility, links benefits to contributions, and mandates data collection on benefit recipients.
+The Benefits and Public Services (Restriction) Bill aims to restrict access to publicly funded benefits and services for non-UK citizens.
+It introduces requirements for declarations of nationality, limits benefit amounts and duration, and mandates data collection on benefit payments to non-UK EU/EEA citizens.

 Description

-• EU/EEA Dependants: Non-UK EU/EEA citizens are only eligible for housing or council tax benefits in England and Wales if they are spouses or dependants of UK citizens.
+Non-UK EU/EEA citizens will only be eligible for housing benefit or council tax benefit in England and Wales if their entitlement stems from being a spouse or dependant of a UK citizen.

-• Service Provision: Public services provided to non-UK citizens must also be equivalent to what would be provided in their home country.
+Publicly funded services will only be provided to foreign nationals if the equivalent service would be provided in their home country.

-• Data Collection: The Secretary of State must collect and publish data on non-UK EU/EEA citizens receiving taxpayer-funded benefits and the associated costs.
+The Secretary of State must collect and publish data on the number and cost of benefits received by non-UK EU/EEA citizens.

 Government Spending

-The bill is expected to reduce government spending on benefits and public services for non-UK citizens.
-Exact figures are not provided in the bill itself, but the restrictions imposed are intended to lower expenditure.
+The bill is expected to reduce government spending on benefits and public services provided to non-UK citizens.
+Precise figures are not provided in the bill itself and would depend on the number of individuals affected.

 Groups Affected